csci338/fall2024/pages/_lectures/topic07.md

 questions:
     - What is front-end engineering?
 What is UI engineering?
     - When did it become a distinct subdiscipline of computer programming?
+    - What are some of the specific challenges that front-end engineers must navigate?
     - What are some common technologies used in front-end engineering?
     - What's the best way to get a job in UI engineering?
     - Is UI engineering easier than other forms of engineering?
+    - What is functional programming?
+    - What is a bundler?
+    - What are the tradeoffs of using a client-side framework?
+    - What is the purpose of the <code>package.json</code> and <code>package-lock.json</code> files?
 ---